 Now that I no longer build my own diet around convenience foods, do I still think that anyone can adopt a vegan diet overnight and be happy, satisfied, and satiated doing it?
 You betcha!
 My clients are proof-positive that this is true.
 And I am very confident that even as my personal food choices continue to evolve, I will continue to inspire and delight the palates of food-lovers who come to me in search of the next great vegan meal.

-As an author, speaker, and food coach, I've had the honor of teaching people from all over the world just how delicious eating vegan can be.
+As an author, speaker, and certified health coach, I've had the honor of teaching people from all over the world just how delicious eating vegan can be.
 Thank heavens, eating compassionately and sustainably is an idea that is finally catching on.
-Please join me in exploring Nature's bounty of green cuisine!
+Please join me in exploring nature's bounty of green cuisine!

-It is a joy for me to share my favorite food discoveries with you.
+It is a joy for me to share exciting new foods, books, recipes, and products with you.
 Unless I believe that a person or business has misrepresented their products, services, or themselves in some way, I find negative reviews to be counter-productive to my mission of sharing delicious vegan discoveries with my readers.
 I realize that everyone's taste buds are different.
-What I think tastes awful, someone else might find delectable!
-Therefore, I only write about things that I love!
+What I think tastes awful, someone else might find delectable.
+Therefore, I only write about the things that I love.

 Many times I receive products, books, or services at no cost for review.
-The kind people who send me these items do so with the understanding that I will only write about things I love, and if I don't love what they have sent me, there will be no review.
+The kind people who send me these items do so with the understanding that I will only write about those things I find worthy of sharing with my readers, and if I don't love what they have sent me, there will be no review.
 I do not consider this compensation, because no one can pay me enough to write favorably about something I do not like.
 But the FTC does regard review copies and product samples as compensation, and according to their newly revised endorsement guidelines, bloggers must now clearly disclose to the reader the relationship between herself and the "advertiser."
 So with regard to all of my reviews that are about products, books, or services I receive at no cost, I submit the following disclosure: